TexasInstruments/edgeai-studio-agent/README.md

-## FETCHING IP ADDRESS OF DEVICE VIA UART TERMINAL FROM HOST SIDE
+## A) FETCHING IP ADDRESS OF DEVICE VIA UART TERMINAL FROM HOST SIDE

 - First connect the UART cable to your PC; Open your terminal
 - Start minicom session on PC using: